 He is a member of Nigeria Institute of Management.
 He is a member of the Association of Chartered Certified Accountants UK and Associate member of Institute of Chartered Accountant of Nigeria.

-As the Chief Internal Auditor, Dele provides independent assurance to the Board of Directors and Senior Management on the quality and effectiveness of the Bank internal control, risk management, governance systems and processes.
+Adeola is the Chief Audit Executive with over 20 years of banking experience which cuts across Finance, Trade Services, Domestic Operations, Clearing, Internal Control, and Internal Audit.
+She provides independent assurance to the Board of Directors (through the Board Audit Committee) and Senior Management on the quality and effectiveness of the Bank’s internal control, risk management, governance systems, and processes.

 In September 2006, Adeola joined Guaranty Trust Bank (now GTCO) as a Banking Officer, where she worked for 12 years and rose to the level of Group Head, Internal Audit.
 She joined Coronation Merchant Bank as the Head of the Internal Control Department in 2018.

 She obtained a bachelor’s degree in Management and Accounting and an MBA in Financial Management.
 Adeola is a fellow of the Institute of Chartered Accountants of Nigeria, a Chartered Risk Manager and a member of the Institute of Internal Auditors.

 Chidinma Akanle is the Group Head, Coronation Private Banking.
 She is responsible for the conceptualization and implementation of the Bank’s client value proposition and priorities for Ultra High Net-Worth and High Net worth clients.
 In this role, she works closely with relevant stakeholders and partners to deliver unique value to clients through the delivery of a mix of Wealth Management, Investment Advisory and Lifestyle solutions to drive growth and profitability.